-Services covered by our plan Limitations and exceptions Physician/provider services, including doctor's office visits (continued) Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: you're not a new patient and the check-in isn't related to an office visit in the past 7 days and the check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor and interpretation and follow-up by your doctor within 24 hours if: you're not a new patient and the evaluation isn't related to an office visit in the past 7 days and the evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment This benefit is continued on the next page.
+Services covered by our plan Limitations and exceptions Physician/provider services, including doctor's office visits (continued) telehealth services to diagnose, evaluate, or treat symptoms of a stroke telehealth services for members with a substance use disorder or co-occurring mental health disorder telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: you have an in-person visit within 6 months prior to your first telehealth visit you have an in-person visit every 12 months while receiving these telehealth services exceptions can be made to the above for certain circumstances telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: you're not a new patient and the check-in isn't related to an office visit in the past 7 days and the check-in doesn't lead to an office visit within 24 hours or the soonest available appointment evaluation of video and/or images you send to your doctor and interpretation and follow-up by your doctor within 24 hours if: you're not a new patient and the evaluation isn't related to an office visit in the past 7 days and the evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment This benefit is continued on the next page.

-Services covered by our plan Limitations and exceptions Physician/provider services, including doctor's office visits (continued) Consultation your doctor has with other doctors by phone, the Internet, or electronic health record if you're not a new patient Second opinion before surgery Non-routine dental care.
+Services covered by our plan Limitations and exceptions Physician/provider services, including doctor's office visits (continued) consultation your doctor has with other doctors by phone, the Internet, or electronic health record if you're not a new patient second opinion before surgery non-routine dental care.
 Covered services are limited to: surgery of the jaw or related structures, setting fractures of the jaw or facial bones, pulling teeth before radiation treatments of neoplastic cancer, or services that would be covered when provided by a physician.
-Podiatry services Prior authorization may The plan covers the following services: be required.
-Diagnosis and medical or surgical treatment of injuries and diseases of the foot, the muscles and tendons of the leg governing the foot, and superficial lesions of the hand other than those associated with trauma Routine foot care for members with conditions affecting the legs, such as diabetes Aetna Better Health of Ohio offers up to three (3) preventive routine foot care visits a year.
+Podiatry services Prior authorization may be The plan covers the following services: required. diagnosis and medical or surgical treatment of injuries and diseases of the foot, the muscles and tendons of the leg governing the foot, and superficial lesions of the hand other than those associated with trauma routine foot care for members with conditions affecting the legs, such as diabetes Aetna Better Health of Ohio offers up to six (6) preventive routine foot care visits a year.

-Services covered by our plan Limitations and exceptions Prosthetic devices and related supplies Prior authorization may Prosthetic devices replace all or part of a body part or function.
-The following are examples of covered prosthetic devices: be required.
-Colostomy bags and supplies related to colostomy care Pacemakers Braces Prosthetic shoes Artificial arms and legs Breast prostheses (including a surgical brassiere after a mastectomy) Dental devices The plan also covers some supplies related to prosthetic devices and the repair or replacement of prosthetic devices.
+Services covered by our plan Limitations and exceptions Prosthetic devices and related supplies Prior authorization may be Prosthetic devices replace all or part of a body part or function.
+The following are examples of covered prosthetic devices: required. colostomy bags and supplies related to colostomy care • pacemakers • braces prosthetic shoes artificial arms and legs breast prostheses (including a surgical brassiere after a mastectomy) dental devices The plan also covers some supplies related to prosthetic devices and the repair or replacement of prosthetic devices.
 The plan offers some coverage after cataract removal or cataract surgery.
 Refer to "Vision Care" later in this section for details.